Share

 Refugees and asylees

 Refugees and asylees are automatically authorized to work in the USA.
-They do not need to apply or pay a fee for an EAD.
+You do not need to apply or pay a fee for an EAD.

 Afghan and Ukrainian parolees